Chapter 27 - Cerebrovascular disorders

 In all patients going to surgery in most institutions, especially those with carotid disease, antiplatelet anticoagulation (where not medically contraindicated) is begun prior to surgery to decrease the incidence of operative embolization and is continued indefinitely after surgery.

 Approximately 20% of persons who progress to cerebral infarction and approximately 10% of those who suffer a cerebral hemorrhage have a history of evolution of deficit over several hours to several days (and, rarely, longer).
 Anticoagulation with heparin has been commonly used and many consider it worthwhile, however, it is unproven therapy for patients with ischemic infarction-in-evolution.
 Of course, patient selection must be made with care because anticoagulation is contraindicated for persons with cerebral hemorrhage and also for those with severe hypertension.
 In Table 27-1 are listed some useful points to distinguish hemorrhage from ischemic infarction.
 However, there are many cases that cannot be clinically differentiated.
 The CT scan is considered the "gold standard" in this determination (since recently extravasated blood is very white on scans).
-Clearly this technique, which is rapid and noninvasive (and therefore not subject to the potential complications of invasive tests like lumbar puncture and arteriography), has revolutionized the emergency diagnosis of intracranial catastrophe (see Chap.
-11).
+Clearly this technique, which is rapid and noninvasive (and therefore not subject to the potential complications of invasive tests like lumbar puncture and arteriography), has revolutionized the emergency diagnosis of intracranial catastrophe (see Chapter 11).

 In patients with clear-cut and substantial neurologic symptoms of very recent onset (less than 3 hours), urgent consideration should be given to possible thrombolysis (with tissue plasminogen activator - TPA).
 It is critical to know the precise moment at which the stroke began.
 Otherwise, it must be assumed that the stroke began immediately after the patient was last known to be well.
 The reason that this treatment should not be initiated after 3 hours from the onset of symptoms is that TPA performed later than this significantly increases the risk of bleeding as the injured brain tissue is reperfused.
 This treatment should only be initiated after a CT scan is performed, demonstrating that the stroke does not have a hemorrhagic component.
 Also, it should not be given in a patient with extremely high blood pressure (due to potential for hemorrhage).
 There have been ongoing studies to determine whether some more focused thrombolysis (through an endovascular catheter) might be beneficial when performed after this 3-hour window (without producing intolerably high bleeding complications).
 Additionally, a recently approved device (the Merci retrieval system) has been approved for human use, for the mechanical extraction of emboli in cerebral vessels.
 It must be remembered, however, that approval of a device does not mean that adequate investigation has been done in order to prove its utility, which remains under investigation.